-An application manifest is an XML file that provides information that is used by a Visual Studio Tools for Office solution to locate and update its assemblies.
+An application manifest is an XML file that provides information that is used by an Office solution to locate and update its assemblies.
 An application manifest can be used with a deployment manifest, which is an XML file stored on the server that provides the information needed to locate the most current version of the application manifest and assemblies.

-For the 2007 Microsoft Office system, all application manifests for both document-level and application-level projects are located in the ClickOnce cache.
+For Microsoft Office solutions created by using the Office development tools in Visual Studio, all manifests are based on the standard ClickOnce schema.
+When you deploy your Office solutions, the application manifests for both document-level and VSTO Add-in projects are located in the ClickOnce cache.
 The deployment manifests are not copied to the client computer.

 Application manifests are created automatically as part of the build process.
-Every time you build a document-level project, the application manifest is embedded in the document.
-For the other Microsoft Office 2003 and all 2007 Microsoft Office system projects, the application manifest is created and saved in the build output directory.
-Deployment manifests and updated application manifests are automatically generated when you use the Publish Wizard.
+Every time you build a document-level project, the location of the deployment manifest is embedded in the document as a custom document property.
+For VSTO Add-ins, the location of the deployment manifest is stored in the registry.

 For more information about the Publish Wizard, see Deploy an Office solution by using ClickOnce.